Smartpark Research and Technology Park

 Milestone dates

-1982 – UM Board of Governors approves the establishment of a Research Park and designates 100 acres of university land.
+1982 – UM Board of Governors approves the establishment of a Research Park (PDF) on March 25, 1982 and designates 100 acres of university land.
 Investigative and development work is put into the formation of the Smartpark concept led by the VP Research Office.

 2019 – The Smartpark Innovation Hub is a transformative project providing fundamental change to Smartpark reaching a success threshold becoming a mature and sustainable research park.
 An image of success playing a key role in retaining students and researchers, in attracting tenants, talented people to work for the tenants and in building collaborative research partnerships among market, business and the university.